BlueBrain/NeuroM/doc/source/migration.rst

       plotly_impl.plot_neuron(nrn)  # for 2d
       plotly_impl.plot_neuron3d(nrn)  # for 3d

-- ``neurom stats`` uses a new config format.
-See :ref:`morph-stats-new-config`.
-The old format still works but deprecated.
-- ``neurom stats`` Use `sum` instead of `total` mode in config.
-- ``neurom stats`` keep feature names as is.
-Don't trim 's' at the end of plurals.
-- TODO. better explan returned types here.
-Better refer here to the features documentation page where explicitly describe with examples. features return either a number or a list.
-For features called on populations the return list will be a list of lists.
 - breaking features changes:
    - use `max_radial_distance` instead of `max_radial_distances`
    - use `number_of_segments` instead of `n_segments`